-In the first example, Math has recognized that the 2 before and the x after the over belong to the fraction, and has represented them accordingly.
-If you want x+1 rather than x to be the denominator, you must bracket them together so that both will be placed there.
+Math has recognized that the 2 before and the x after the over as belonging to the fraction, and has represented them accordingly.
+If you want x+1 rather than x to be the denominator, you must bracket them together using braces so that both will be placed there.

-2x+1
+Inserting braces into 2 over {x + 1} gives the result2x+1where x+1 is now the denominator.

+Example 2